Juan Ferrero: Bodybuilding

 At the age of fifteen, he became interested in gymnastics and soon he got spectacular results in other sports: 11 seconds for the 100 meters, 3.15 m in the long jump with feet together, he could also climbed the 7 m smooth rope in five seconds with legs corner.
 Ferrero later became dedicated to bodybuilding and in 1937 won the Best Athlete competition in Europe.
 In weightlifting, among other brands, he broke the world record in one arm deadlift 190 kg.

 On the evening of 12 July 1952, at the age of 34, Ferrero won the Mister Universe Professional title that was held at the Scala Theatre in London.
 The award was given by the National Amateur Bodybuilders Association (NABBA), which first held its Professional category.
 Despite his rise to success in sports, international admiration for his triumph was not a significant impact in Spain under Franco, because Ferrero was a migrant belonging to a non-supporting family of the regime.

 After he retired from competitions, he opened a prestigious gym in France called "Institut Ferrero", equipped with the most modern equipment at that time.
 He taught in the physical education, dance and acrobatics.

 Personal life

-In 1939, he married fellow Spanish dancer Magdalena Isabel Martínez Cuadros in Bordeaux with whom he had two children, Rodolfo and Anita.
-Rodolfo followed his father's footsteps, who at the age 23, became the Plus Atlete de France in 1961.
+In 1939, he married fellow Spanish dancer Magdalena Isabel Martínez Cuadros in Bordeaux, with whom he had two children, Rodolfo and Anita.
+Rodolfo followed his father's footsteps, who at the age of 23, became the Plus Atlete de France in 1961.

 Ferrero died on 17 June 1958 at the age of 40 in a car accident in Bordeaux.
 He was seated next to the driver of a Renault Dauphine together with four other passengers when the car went out on a curve and overturned.
-Ferrero was the only dead victim of the accident, the other five were unharmed suffering only minor bruises.
+Ferrero was the only dead victim of the accident; the other five were unharmed, suffering only minor bruises.